You are here

 The steps have a degree of technical complexity and assume you are able to interpret and adapt to variations in the process yourself.

-Striping a Mac with two or more drives under Lion
+Striping a Mac with two or more drives under Lion or later

 • Make a backup of any data on the computer that you deem important if you have been using it for a while

 • Connect the Mac Mini/Mac Pro to the internet, a monitor and keyboard.
-The internet is important as it will be required to restore the operating system.
+The internet is important as it will be required to restore the operating system

-• When the machine responds with the OS-X operating system installer screen, select the language of your choice and begin the install
+• When the machine responds with the OS X operating system installer screen, select the language of your choice and begin the install

 • The next screen will be the utilities window.
 Select Disk Utility and: